Department of Agriculture

 - Plant and report the acreage as uninsurable if a non-irrigated practice is not available for the crop in the county.

 For irrigated acreage, good documentation is key to receiving prevented planting payments.
-Because prevented planting claims can depend on the amount of adequate irrigation water expected for the crop year, if you have irrigated acreage you should keep all documentation regarding how much water you will receive for the crop year and any justifications provided for reductions in the allocation.
-You should work with your insurance company to determine what documentation is needed for your specific prevented planting claim.
+Because prevented planting claims can depend on whether there is adequate irrigation water expected for the crop year, if you have irrigated acreage you should keep all documentation regarding how much water you will receive for the crop year and any justifications provided for reductions in the allocation.
+You should work with your insurance agent to determine what documentation is needed for your specific prevented planting claim.
 Documentation may also be available from local water authorities including:

 - Payment Reductions May Not Apply

-If you meet the double-cropping requirements specified in the policy, the 65-percent payment reduction does not apply to a prevented planting payment for the first insured crop when a second crop is planted.
+If you meet the double-cropping requirements specified in the policy, the 65-percent payment reduction does not apply to a prevented planting payment for the first insured crop when a second crop is planted after the final planting date or, after the end of the late planting period, if applicable, for the first insured crop.
 The double-cropping requirements specified in the policy are:

 - The practice of planting two or more crops for harvest in the same crop year on the same acreage is generally recognized by agricultural experts (including organic agricultural experts) for the area;